 Does the Mediterranean Diet Include Smoothies?

 If you want to drink smoothies, knock yourself out.
 I enjoy a good smoothie now and then.
 But I don’t drink them to lose weight.
-Depending on what you put in a smoothie, you can really consume a lot of calories in one drink.
+Depending on what you put in a smoothie, you can really drink a lot of calories in one drink.

-Like anything, be smart about your smoothie.
+Like anything be smart about your smoothie.
 Fruits are full of sugar.
 If you are trying to lose weight, balance your smoothie ingredients with vegetables so you are not loading up on sugar.

-Make your smoothies a meal replacement.
+Make your smoothies a meal replacements.
 You can pack a lot of nutrition into a smoothie, but if you add it along with your other meals, you will be taking in a lot of excess calories.